springinpractice/sip-blog/source/book/index.markdown

 As noted above, this is a once-per-chapter affair, though sometimes the resources don't appear until later recipes in the chapter.

-**Step 4.
-Chapter configuration (per chapter)**

-Use the `jetty-env.xml` configuration in your chapter-specific configuration directory to configure JNDI resources.
+**Step 4: Chapter configuration (per chapter).** Use the `jetty-env.xml` configuration in your chapter-specific configuration directory to configure JNDI resources.
 Note that not all chapters have a `jetty-env.xml` configuration file since not all chapters use external resources.

 Most chapters also include a `/classes/spring/environment.properties` configuration file.
 Open it up and make any adjustments that seem sensible given your local environment.
 The details are chapter- and environment-specific.
 If the meaning of a property isn't clear from the name, then you'll want to consult the chapter itself to see what the property means and how it is being used.

-**Step 5.
-Running the app (per recipe)**

-You can run the app using the Maven Jetty plugin as follows:
+**Step 5: Running the app (per recipe).** You can run the app using the Maven Jetty plugin as follows:

     mvn -e clean jetty:run